dan-wellsted/trip-planner/README.md

 - Smart reminders: push/email for flights/hotels/timed tickets; “leave by” alerts using transit times.
 - Offline-first: cache itinerary/PNRs/checklists for subway use.
 - Seed/import: CSV/ICS paste for flights/hotels to auto-create activities.
-- Map-first planning: map tab with saved places, clustering, and drag-to-day assignment.
 - Multi-city routing: visualize order of cities, distance/time between stops, and smart reorder suggestions.
-- Saved places library: favorites list (food/attractions/cafes) to drop into days quickly.
 - PDF/export: printable itinerary and offline bundle (bookings + QR codes), plus calendar (.ics) export.
 - Collaboration: invite-based editing, comments on activities/bookings, and activity-level reactions.
 - Lodging timeline: show all stays on a horizontal timeline to catch gaps/overlaps.
 - Nearby recs: suggest spots near bookings/activities and surfacing open-now options.
 - Driving/transit estimates: mode selection with time + cost estimates and “leave by” callouts.
-- Ideas board: wishlist with links/notes that can be promoted to activities when confirmed.